MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-troubleshoot.md

     >

 1. Using your preferred API testing tool, create a new HTTP request and set the **HTTP method** to `POST`.
-1. Use the following JSON Body that imitates the request Microsoft Entra ID sends to your REST API..
+1. Use the following JSON body that imitates the request Microsoft Entra ID sends to your REST API.

     ```json
     {